 To focus on one person's video (or screen share), click on that person's feed.
 The rest of the videos will display in a vertical row on the left of the screen.
 If the Build, Calendar, Chat, or Participants pane is open, collapse it for the largest view.

 To turn off another person's audio or video feed, just hover over their video feed and select the microphone or camera icon.
-Keep in mind this just stops their feed to you, not to anyone else.
+You will be given a warning prompt that you are muting someone for all people.

 Note: If you turn off another person's audio or video for yourself, if they leave your range of conversation and return, it will reset the setting so that you will be able to see and hear them again.